 4. Only apply garden chemicals where needed, and apply sparingly to reduce overall chemical runoff.

 Grass, leaves and other yard waste that gets washed down storm drains generates green algae in lakes, suffocating fish and spoiling water recreation.
 Excessive yard waste can also clog storm drains, which can lead to flooding.
 It’s best to sweep, not rinse, your driveway, patio and walkways to keep these items out of the drains.
-Make sure to bag your green waste — anything you rake, mow or clip — or use it as healthy, easy fertilizer for your lawn or garden.
+Make sure to compost your yard trimmings — anything you rake, mow or clip — or use it as healthy, easy fertilizer for your lawn or garden.
 Learn more about grasscycling.

 Pet waste should go down the toilet or in the trash.
 Dog waste contains twice as much bacteria as human waste, and can also transmit viruses and parasites that are harmful to humans and other animals.
 Tapeworm, roundworm, E. coli and Parvo are just a few.
 The EPA has stated that pet waste is a major contaminant in our waterways.
 Pick it up regularly to keep these microbes from leaching into water sources.